-To explain the breakthrough advantages of the RadiaCode-101, we will compare it with conventional dosimeters, most of which are based on the gas Geiger muller tube SBM-20-1.
-We will compare using the two most common practical examples of using dosimeters.
+To explain the breakthrough advantages of the RadiaCode-101, we will compare it with conventional dosimeters, most of which are based on the gas Geiger Muller tube SBM-20-1.
+We will compare devices using the two most common practical examples of using dosimeters.

 1. Count rate (Reaction rate).
 RadiaCode-101 measures radiation approximately 23 times faster than conventional dosimeters on the SBM-20-1 sensor.
 This is a huge advantage in real-life situations.
-Suppose you want to walk around your hometown or during your travel and want to find if there are any places with a high background on your route.
-Usually, in every city you can find buildings with granite facades, paving slabs, and most of the monuments, which can radiate up to 1 microsievert per hour.
+Suppose you want to walk around your hometown or want to travel and want to find if there are any places with a high background on your route.
+Usually, in every city you can find buildings with granite facades, paving slabs and monuments, which can radiate up to 1 microsievert per hour.

-With a conventional dosimeter, you will have to take one step every 20-60 seconds, because of the slow count speed of Geiger tubes.
-At the same time, depending on the model of the dosimeter, you will most likely have to constantly look at the screen of the device to control the level of radiation power.
-With the RadiaCode-101 model, everything works much easier: you can put the dosimeter in your pocket and follow the route at your regular walking speed, with background focusing on sound and / or vibration alarms.
+With a conventional dosimeter you will have to take one step every 20-60 seconds, because of the slow count speed of Geiger tubes.
+At the same time, depending on the model of the dosimeter, you will most likely have to look constantly at the screen of the device to control the level of radiation power.
+Everything works much easier with the RadiaCode-101: you can put the dosimeter into your pocket and follow the route at your regular walking speed, with background focusing on sound and / or vibration alarms.
 You will stop only when you want to determine the specific location of the radiation source after the RadiaCode-101 alarm is triggered.

 Moreover, you can even run with a dosimeter - it still manages to monitor the background radiation and signal in time if the radiation level will be exceeded.
-In addition, the dosimeter can be connected via bluetooth to a smartphone, then the dosimeter does not have to be taken out of your pocket (purse) at all.
-Any device settings can be done via a mobile application in just a few seconds, while in ordinary dosimeters, even instructions may be required.
+In addition, the dosimeter can be connected via bluetooth to a smartphone, you don't have to take it out of your pocket (purse) at all.
+Any device settings can be done via a mobile application in just a few seconds, while it is not so easy in ordinary dosimeters, and even manual may be required.

 Well, if you are a lover of natural sciences and adequately assess the radiation risks, then RadiaCode-101 will become your constant companion in the process of searching for various sources of ionizing radiation.
 RadiaCode-101 can work up to 500 hours on one charge of the built-in battery.
-Just put it in your bag and forget it.
+Just place it in your bag and enjoy your walk.
 Meanwhile, the dosimeter constantly monitors sources of increased radiation.

-By the way, if you find any object in the city, you should not panic, as a rule, they are quite safe.
-The really dangerous is the radiation that gets inside the body through food for example...
+By the way, you should not panic if you find any radioactive objects in the city, as they are usually quite safe.
+The really dangerous thing is the radiation that gets into the body through the food, for example...

 2. Checking food for radiation.